 In 2021, the Foundation transferred the operations and net assets associated with The First Tee of Coachella Valley to the Coachella Valley Youth Golf Foundation (CVYGF).
-As a result, the Foundation transferred \$560,974 to CVYGF and is shown as an expense to the Foundation on page 7.
+As a result, the Foundation transferred \$560,974 to CVYGF.

 The specific and primary purpose of the Foundation is to initiate, sponsor, promote, and carry-out plans, programs, policies, and activities that tend to further park and recreational projects within the jurisdictional limits of the District.